anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent is a new component in BRSKI-PRM that provides a store and forward communication path with secure message passing between pledges in responder mode and the domain registrar.

-It requires the domain registrar EE certificate for TLS server authentication when establishing a TLS session with the domain registrar and to provide that certificate to the pledge for creating the Pledge Voucher-Request (PVR).
-The certificate may be configured at the Registrar-Agent or may be fetched by the Registrar-Agent based on a prior TLS connection with this domain registrar.

-The Registrar-Agent uses its own EE certificate and corresponding private key for TLS client authentication when establishing a TLS session with the domain registrar and for signing agent-signed data.
+It uses its own LDevID certificate and corresponding credentials (i.e., private key) for TLS client authentication and for signing agent-signed data.
-This EE certificate MUST include a SubjectKeyIdentifier (SKID) {{Section 4.2.1.2 of !RFC5280}}, which is used as reference in the context of BRSKI-PRM Agent-Signed Data as defined in {{prm-asd}}.
+This LDevID certificate MUST include a SubjectKeyIdentifier (SKID) {{Section 4.2.1.2 of !RFC5280}}, which is used as reference in the context of agent-signed data as defined in {{jws-asd}}.
 Note that this is an additional requirement for issuing the certificate, as {{!IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
 {{!RFC8995}} has a similar requirement.

-In BRSKI-PRM, the SKID is used in favor of providing the complete Registrar-Agent EE certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
+In BRSKI-PRM, the SKID is used in favor of providing the complete Registrar-Agent LDevID certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
 In addition, it follows the recommendation from BRSKI to use SKID in favor of a certificate fingerprint to avoid additional computations.

+The provisioning of the Registrar-Agent LDevID certificate is out of scope for this document, but may be done using its own BRSKI run or by other means such as configuration.
+It is RECOMMENDED to use short lived Registrar-Agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

+Further, the Registrar-Agent requires the domain registrar LDevID certificate to provide it to the pledge.
+It MAY use the certificate verified during server authentication within an initial TLS session with the registrar;
+in this case, the Registrar-Agent MUST possess the domain trust anchor (i.e., CA certificate) for the registrar LDevID certificate to verify the certificate chain.
+Alternatively, the the registrar LDevID certificate(s) MAY be provided via configuration or a repository.
+The registrar IP address is provided either by configuration or by using the discovery mechanism defined in {{!RFC8995}} (see {{discovery_uc2_reg}}).

-In addition to the EE certificates, the Registrar-Agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
+In addition to the certificates, the Registrar-Agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
 This is necessary to allow the discovery of pledge(s) by the Registrar-Agent using DNS-SD with mDNS (see {{discovery_uc2_ppa}}).
 The list may be provided by prior administrative means or the Registrar-Agent may get the information via an interaction with the pledge.
 For instance, {{RFC9238}} describes scanning of a QR code, where the product-serial-number would be initialized from the 12N B005 Product Serial Number.

 In summary, the following information MUST be available at the Registrar-Agent before interaction with a pledge:

+* Registrar-Agent LDevID certificate and corresponding private key: own operational key pair to authenticate and sign agent-signed data
-* Domain registrar EE certificate: certificate of the domain registrar to be provided to the pledge.
+* Domain registrar LDevID certificate: certificate of the domain registrar to be provided to the pledge
-* Registrar-Agent EE certificate and corresponding private key: own operational key pair to sign agent-signed-data.
-* Serial number(s): product-serial-number(s) of pledge(s) to be bootstrapped; used for discovery.
+* Serial number(s): product-serial-number(s) of pledge(s) to be bootstrapped; used for discovery

 Further, the Registrar-Agent SHOULD have synchronized time.